 IONOS DDoS Protect is a managed Distributed Denial of Service defense mechanism, which ensures that every customer resource hosted on IONOS Cloud is secure and resilient against Layer 3 and Layer 4 DDoS attacks.
-This is facilitated by a filtering and scrubbing technology, which in event detection of an attack filters the malicious DDoS traffic and lets through only the genuine traffic to its original destination.
+This is facilitated by a filtering and scrubbing technology, which in the event of detection of an attack filters the malicious DDoS traffic and lets through only the genuine traffic to its original destination.
 Hence, enabling applications and services of our customers to remain available under a DDoS attack.

 Known attack vectors regularly evolve and new attack methods are added.
 IONOS Cloud monitors this evolution and dedicates resources to adapt and enhance DDoS Protect as much as possible to capture and mitigate the threat.